 - Good Dairy Awards

-Eggs are an important source of animal protein and have a much less environmental impact than meat production.
-The high protein content of eggs has made them an important part of the human diet both as shell eggs and as an ingredient in numerous food source for centuries till today.
+Eggs are an important source of animal protein and have much less of an environmental impact than meat production.
+The high protein content of eggs has made them an important part of the human diet both as shell eggs and as an ingredient in numerous food sources for centuries.
 Eggs contain all of the proteins, lipids, and a substantial amount of vitamins, and minerals (Kovacs-Nolan et al., 2005).
 The egg white contains high-quality protein, riboflavin and selenium and the yolk is packed with vitamins and minerals including;

 - Vitamin D